mossgreen/mossgreen.github.io/_posts/2018-09-05-Spring-Certification-Spring-Core.md

 2. **Autowiring** — Spring automatically satisfies bean dependencies.

-In Spring Boot, automatic configuration has gone well **beyond** component scanning and autowiring.

-Component scanning isn’t turned on by default. **To enable component scanning**:

-1. annotate a configuration class in your Spring application with the `@ComponentScan`.

-2. It works the same way as `<context:component-scan />` for XML.

 `@Configuration` classes are meta-annotated with `@Component`, so they are candidates for component-scanning.
-NB, it's not a sterotype tho!
+But, it's not a sterotype!

 Filtering configuration can be added to the `@ComponentScan` annotation as to include or exclude certain classes.
   - **basePackages**